 Here are some highly-rated and well-reviewed VRBOs in Twentynine Palms and Joshua Tree:

 - The Bird’s Nest: 2 Bedrooms, Sleeps 4, chic modern style home perfect for a family that wants peace and quiet.

 - Joshua Tree Retreat: 1 Bedroom, Sleeps 4, Hot Tub and Pool

 - Peaceful Retreat: 2 Bedrooms, Sleeps 6, Hot Tub, Pool, Fire Pit

-You can look through VRBO for more options here and to filter the search results for your specific needs.
+You can look through VRBO for more options here and filter the search results for your specific needs.